 Comparison between AVCHD and MP4 file formats

-The Advanced Video Codec High Definition (AVCHD) file format is well suited for creating Blu-ray Disc® recordings and watching on an HDTV.
-Whereas, MP4 is much easier to play on portable devices and also simple in moving, copying and saving on the web.
+The Advanced Video Codec High Definition (AVCHD) file format is well suited for creating Blu-ray Disc® recordings and watching an HDTV.
+In comparison, MP4 is much easier to play on portable devices and also simple in moving, copying, and saving on the web.

 Image size (Aspect ratio)

 1920 x 1080/60i, 50i (16:9) 1440 x 1080/60i, 50i (16:9)

 1440 x 1080/30p (16:9) 1280 x 720/30p (16:9) 640 x 480/30p (4:3)